 1.1 “Affiliate” means any entity which controls, is controlled by, or is under common control with the subject party, where “control” means ownership of or right to control greater than 50% of the voting securities of such entity.

-1.2 “Applicable Privacy Law(s)” means all worldwide data protection and privacy laws and regulations, applicable to the Customer Personal Information in question, including where applicable: (i) EU Data Protection Law; (ii) all laws and regulations of the United States, including the California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100 et seq (“CCPA”), as amended, superseded or updated from time to time; and (iii) applicable industry standards appropriate to the nature of the Customer Personal Information.
+1.2 “Applicable Privacy Law(s)” means all worldwide data protection and privacy laws and regulations, applicable to the Company Personal Information in question, including where applicable: (i) EU Data Protection Law; (ii) all laws and regulations of the United States, including the California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100 et seq (“CCPA”), as amended, superseded or updated from time to time; and (iii) applicable industry standards appropriate to the nature of the Company Personal Information.

-1.4 “EU Data Protection Law(s)” means all data protection laws and regulations applicable to the European Union (“EU”) or the European Economic Area (“EEA”), including (a) the General Data Protection Regulation 2016/679 (“GDPR”); (b) Directive 2002/58/EC concerning the processing of personal data and the protection of privacy in the electronic communications sector; (c) applicable national implementations of (a) and (b); and (c) in respect of the United Kingdom (“UK”) any applicable national legislation that replaces or converts in domestic law the GDPR or any other law relating to data and privacy as a consequence of the UK leaving the European Union).
+1.4 “EU Data Protection Law(s)” means all data protection laws and regulations applicable to the European Union (“EU”) or the European Economic Area (“EEA”), including (a) the General Data Protection Regulation 2016/679 (“EU GDPR” or “GDPR”); (b) the GDPR as saved into United Kingdom law by virtue of section 3 of the United Kingdom's European Union (Withdrawal) Act 2018 and the UK Data Protection Act 2018 (the “UK GDPR”); (c) the Swiss Federal Data Protection Act of 19 June 1992 and its corresponding ordinances (“Swiss DPA”); (d) Directive 2002/58/EC concerning the processing of personal data and the protection of privacy in the electronic communications sector; and (e) applicable national implementations of (a),(b), and (c).

-1.8 “Sensitive Information” means any of the following types of Customer Personal Information: (i) social security number, taxpayer identification number, passport number, driver’s license number or other government-issued identification number; (ii) credit or debit card details or financial account number, with or without any code or password that would permit access to the account or credit history; or (iii) information on race, religion, ethnicity, sex life or practices or sexual orientation, medical or health information, genetic or biometric information, biometric templates, political or philosophical beliefs, political party or trade union membership, background check information or judicial data such as criminal records or information on other judicial or administrative proceedings together with any Customer Personal Information of children protected under any child data protection laws, and any other information or combinations of information that falls within the definition of “special categories of data” under GDPR or any other applicable law relating to privacy and data protection.
+1.9 “Sensitive Information” means any of the following types of Company Personal Information: (i) social security number, taxpayer identification number, passport number, driver’s license number or other government-issued identification number; (ii) credit or debit card details or financial account number, with or without any code or password that would permit access to the account or credit history; or (iii) information on race, religion, ethnicity, sex life or practices or sexual orientation, medical or health information, genetic or biometric information, biometric templates, political or philosophical beliefs, political party or trade union membership, background check information or judicial data such as criminal records or information on other judicial or administrative proceedings together with any Company Personal Information of children protected under any child data protection laws, and any other information or combinations of information that falls within the definition of “special categories of data” under GDPR or any other applicable law relating to privacy and data protection.

-1.12 The terms “Controller,” “Processor” and “Supervisory Authority” shall have the same meaning as in EU Data Protection Law, and the terms “Business”, “Business Purpose”, “Commercial Purpose”, “Collect”, “Consumer”, “Service Provider” and “Sell” shall have the meanings given to them in the CCPA.
+1.12 The terms “Controller,” “Processor” and “Supervisory Authority” shall have the same meaning as in EU Data Protection Law, and the terms “Business”, “Business Purpose”, “Commercial Purpose”, “Collect”, “Consumer”, “Services Provider” and “Sell” shall have the meanings given to them in the CCPA.